Under the IPPC Directive, intensive pig and poultry units over specified thresholds must obtain a permit to operate. The thresholds are as follows:

 Application forms and guidance for intensive livestock units.
 (Where farms are within 400m of dwellings or other receptors, or if there is a complaint history, applications must be accompanied by noise and odour management plans).

-Applying for a PPC(IE) permit.
+Applying for a PPC(IE) permit or permit variation.

 - Notes of guidance for applicants